Qarj/WebImblaze/MANUAL.md

 #Manual for WebInject version 1.42

-Udated from the original manual written by Corey Goldberg - find it at www.webinject.org
+Adapted from the original manual written by Corey Goldberg - find it at www.webinject.org

 ##Table of Contents